Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Visit the traditional market (every Friday & Sunday)

-- Pay a visit to the mysterious Maximon saint (ask locals for current location)
+- Pay a visit to the mysterious Maximon saint (ask locals for the current location)

 - Explore the Catholic Church of St. James the Apostle (Iglesia Católica Santiago Apóstol)